StevenBlack/vocab/readme.md

 ### lee
 The sheltered side of something; the side away from the wind.
 Most things have a leeward (say LEE-WORD or LOO-WURD) side and a windward side, at least most things in windy places.
-Rhymes with flee.

 ### legerdemain
 A particularly elegant way of saying dexterity in the use of one's hands to perform magic tricks, juggling, or other feats of deception.
-The word might be used more wryly, as in "That creative accountant's tax work was a feat of legerdemain..
+The word might be used more wryly, as in "That creative accountant's tax work was a feat of legerdemain."

 ### leitmotif